danvuk567/Excel_VBA-Custom-SQL-Query-Tool/README.md

 ## Equities Sheet Query Components and Data Filtering

-In order to connect and query the database, we can use **Microsoft ActiveX Data Objects**.
+To connect and query the database, we can use **Microsoft ActiveX Data Objects**.
 The library needs to be enabled in *Tools/References*.

 ![Equity_Screening_Tool_Library.jpg](https://github.com/danvuk567/Excel_VBA-Custom-SQL-Query-Tool/blob/main/images/Equity_Screening_Tool_Library.jpg?raw=true)

 ### 1. Date ComboBoxes

 The following procedure called *Update_Dates* connects the database using the *Set_Conn* function.
 The SQL statements for Start Dates and End Dates are stored in cells in the *Queries* sheet. query_cell_1 stores the 1st cell reference for Start Dates and query_cell_2 stores the 2nd cell reference for End Dates.
 Basically, Date arrays are used to store the dates that are then passed as Lists to the ComboBoxes.
-Finally, we cleanup and close the connections.
+Finally, we clean up and close the connections.

 ![Equity_Screening_Tool_Dates.jpg](https://github.com/danvuk567/Excel_VBA-Custom-SQL-Query-Tool/blob/main/images/Equity_Screening_Tool_Dates.jpg?raw=true)